Colposcopy

 About Our Service

-The Colposcopy Services in The Coombe operates in association with Cervical Check, The National Screening Service.
-It’s an outpatient clinic staffed by a dedicated multidisciplinary team or nurses , doctors , healthcare assistants and clerical staff.
+The Colposcopy Services in The Coombe operate in association with Cervical Check, The National Screening Service.
+It’s an outpatient clinic staffed by a dedicated multidisciplinary team of nurses, doctors, healthcare assistants and clerical staff.

-Here in Colposcopy, having been referred with an abnormal screening test associated with HPV or recurrent HPV positive screens, we aim to assess, sample, and treat the abnormality of the cervix where indicated.
+In Colposcopy, we aim to assess, sample, and treat an abnormality of the cervix where indicated.

-For some women, their abnormality will require treatment of these cells, depending on the level of abnormality or their persistence
+For some women, their abnormality will require treatment of these cells, depending on the level of abnormality.

 FAQs